mlochbaum/Singeli/README.md

 Once the descriptor and body are parsed, the following values are passed to whatever generator is named after `@`, and the result of the loop is whatever comes out.
 The names `vars` and so on are only for explanation, as they are nameless in Singeli compilation.

 - `vars`: a tuple, the values of all pointers listed before "over"
-- `begin`: the value of the expression after "from"
+- `begin`: the value of the expression after "from", or number 0
-- `end`: the value of the expression at the end, (after "to" if it's there)
+- `end`: the value of the expression at the end, after "to" if it's there
 - `block`: a special value produced from the for loop's body

 Most of the time the generator will evaluate the block—otherwise what's the point?
 This is done with the built-in generator `exec{}`, which is where the magic happens.
 It's called with `exec{index, ptrs, block}`, where `ptrs` is a tuple of pointers (it doesn't have match `vars` created by the for loop), `block` is a for loop block value, and `index` is an index.
 Then it: